Learning Home Catalog Composer

 The equality follows from the fact that matrix multiplication (which includes matrix-vector multiplication as a special case) is an operation.
 Thus, the probabilistic operation obtained by the first and second probabilistic operations, where we first apply M1M_1 and then apply M2,M_2, is represented by the matrix M2M1,M_2 M_1, which is necessarily stochastic.

-More generally, composing the probabilistic operations represented by the matrices M1,,MnM_1,\ldots,M_n in that order, meaning that M1M_1 is applied first, M2M_2 is applied second, and so on, with MnM_n applied last, is represented by the matrix
+More generally, composing the probabilistic operations represented by the matrices M1,,MnM_1,\ldots,M_n in this order, meaning that M1M_1 is applied first, M2M_2 is applied second, and so on, with MnM_n applied last, is represented by the matrix product

 MnM1.
 M_n \,\cdots\, M_1.

-Note that the ordering is important here: although matrix multiplication is associative, it is not a operation in general.
+Note that the ordering is important here: although matrix multiplication is associative, it is not a operation.
+For example, if

 M1=(1100)andM2=(0110), M_1 = \begin{pmatrix} 1 & 1\\[1mm] 0 & 0 \end{pmatrix} \quad\text{and}\quad M_2 = \begin{pmatrix} 0 & 1\\[1mm] 1 & 0 \end{pmatrix},